oaker-code/Industrial-AI-Agent-Operation-System-/README.md

 ## 1. Document Purpose

-This document defines a general **Industrial AI OS** architecture for industrial manufacturing and warehousing scenarios.
+This document defines a general **Industrial AI OS** architecture for industrial manufacturing.

 The system is not a simple AI plugin for traditional WMS / MES / ERP, nor a loose collection of digital employees.
 It is a: